 So, you see, the article’s title was a wee tad sarcastic.
 After getting spanked like an errant child by Ms. Coulter, it was really the only way the Times could hit her back, lame as it was.
 So this got me thinking of how people on the Alt Right should deal with the mainstream media.
 With the Alt Right now snowballing itself into popular consciousness, dealing with the mainstream media is something we’re going to have to get used to whether we like it or not.
 And this is a good thing.
 I mean, we don’t want to remain on the fringes of society forever, do we?

-Since the Trump candidacy, the most visible proponents of the Alt Right have been giving sober and thoughtful interviews to the press.
-In nearly all cases that I have seen, these three have been taking what I would call the naive approach to the media.
+Since the Trump candidacy, the most visible proponents of the Alt Right (Jared Taylor and Peter Brimelow, for example) have been giving sober and thoughtful interviews to the press.
+In nearly all cases that I have seen, these two have been taking what I would call the Naive approach to the media.
 They answer all questions posed to them earnestly.
 They argue forcefully and logically their pro-white and anti-immigration platforms.
 And they appear as pleasant and disarming as possible.

 I can’t fault them for this, and I am grateful that someone is out there outlining White Nationalism 101 or Race-Realism for Dummies for the masses when dealing with the mainstream media.
 At the same time, however, I can’t help but wonder if this makes us seem like rubes.
 The mainstream media hates us and will always frame us in a negative light no matter what we do.
 So perhaps Ann Coulter’s FOAD approach would actually be more effective in pushing our ideas?
 Yes, I am aware that Coulter is not strictly Alt Right.
 But the mainstream media despises her as much as they do us, so I believe the Alt Right would be well served in studying and perhaps emulating Ann Coulter’s treatment of the media.
 Yes, we don’t want to Johnny Rotten ourselves and take the FOAD approach too literally.
 If we are too hostile, we won’t get interviews at all.
 Instead, we should look to twist the knife of embarrassment into their soft bellies as often as humanly possible.
 That will certainly depress the popular enthusiasm for their positions, while ipso facto increasing ours.